Morgan Stanley Maintains Acadia Pharmaceuticals (ACAD) Equal-Weight Recommendation

 As of July 6, 2023, the average one-year price target for Acadia Pharmaceuticals is 25.27.
 The forecasts range from a low of 12.12 to a high of $37.80.
-The average price target represents an increase of 2.01% from its latest reported closing price of 24.77.
+The average price target represents a decrease of 2.06% from its latest reported closing price of 25.80.

 See our leaderboard of companies with the largest price target upside.